Below is a list of guidelines and policies for the Faculty and graduate students in the Molecular Biology Program (MBP)

 - The Molecular Biology Program is responsible for students only during their first year.
 Financial support beyond the first academic year is a departmental responsibility.

 - The Program recommends each participating department maintain the current stipend amount but departments may vary on other support, i.e., insurance benefits.
-Please consult the individual department and potential thesis advisor about support.
+Please consult the individual department and potential thesis advisor about support and coursework requirements.

 Faculty Application to the Molecular Biology Program